NaluCFD/Nalu/docs/source/user/build_spack.rst

 That's it!
 Hopefully the ``install_nalu_gcc_peregrine.sh`` script installs the entire set of dependencies and you get a working build of Nalu on Peregrine...after about 2 hours of waiting for it to build.
+Note that Peregrine may have problems fetching/downloading packages due to SSL errors which are due to the way the machine is configured.
+Using the command ``spack fetch -D <name>`` on your own laptop and then copying the package archives to Peregrine is a possible workaround.

 To build with the Intel compiler, note the necessary commands in `install_nalu_intel_peregrine.sh <https://github.com/NaluCFD/NaluSpack/blob/master/install_scripts/install_nalu_intel_peregrine.sh>`__